earthlab/earthlab.github.io/org/earth-analytics/week-8.md

 3. Use clear legends as appropriate - especially for the classified data plots!

-#### Plot 1 - Grid of NAIP, Landsat and MODIS
-Use the `plotRGB()` function to plot a color infrared (also called false color) images of NAIP, Landsat and MODIS in one figure using data from BEFORE the fire (pre-fire).
-For each map be sure to:

-* Overlay the fire boundary layer (`vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp`)
-* Use the band combination r = infrared band, g= green band, b=blue band.
-You can use `mfrow=c(rows, columns)`
-* Render the map to the extent of the fire boundary layer using the `ext=extent()` plot argument.
-* Be sure to label each plot with the data type (NAIP vs. Landsat vs. MODIS) and spatial resolution.

-Use this figure to help answer question 1 above.
-An example of what this plot should look like (without all of the labels that you need to add), [is here at the bottom of the page.]({{ site.url }}/course-materials/earth-analytics/week-7/grid-of-plots-report/)

 #### Plot 2 - Pre-fire NBR using landsat data
 Create a MAP of the classified pre-burn NBR using the landsat scene that you